 MOBILE HIV TESTING STATIONS:

 To normalize and destigmatize HIV testing and reduce barriers to testing, LIFE+ is collaborating with the seven regional AIDS Hilfen Österreich which provide free and anonymous HIV tests in Austria.
 Our goal is to make this service as ubiquitous and easy to access as possible.
-Mobile test stations by the seven regional providers will be used during a variety of events and activities throughout 2017 including LIFE BALL 2017.
+Mobile test stations by the seven regional providers will be used during a variety of events and activities throughout the year including LIFE BALL 2018.

 - June 2, 2018: The testing station will be again at this year’s Life Ball at City Hall.